The Present – Fruit of the Past

 - develop educational and training materials for the co-dependents within 2 years.

 It is only through treating the whole person that we will be able to see a real and lasting change in the whole community.
 The need is there, the people are willing but we depend on your financial support to continue this important outreach for both this and the coming generation.
-If you wish to assist in rescuing addicts from a life of hell, please donate using the EziDebit button below.
+If you wish to assist in rescuing addicts from a life of hell, please donate using one of the Donation buttons on this page.